-The Authority issued debt to fund various projects of the Authority on behalf of third parties These bonds are considered conduit debt as permitted under Interpretation No. 2 of the GASB.
+The Authority issued debt or assisted certain third parties with the issuance of bonds and other debt to finance the construction of various public facilities and housing development projects within Atlantic County.
+These bonds are considered conduit debt as permitted under Interpretation No. 2 of the GASB.